appearin/policy/privacy-policy.md

-including the website and mobile applications, and other Whereby websites (collectively “the Websites”), as well as other interaction (e.g. customer support conversations, user surveys and interviews etc.) you may have with Whereby.
+including the website and mobile applications, and other Whereby websites (collectively “the Websites”), as well as other interaction (e.g. customer support conversations, user surveys and interviews etc.) you may have with Whereby as a meeting participant, user or customer.

 This policy applies where we are acting as a Data Controller with respect to the personal data of users of our Services; in other words,